bigbearsio/RealtimeMeasurementNodeJSDemo/README.md

 - Go to influxdb web console : http://localhost:8083/
 - Create influxdb user : CREATE USER "bigbears" WITH PASSWORD 'bigbears'
 - Change it according to you code (if any)
-- Create influxdb database: CREATE DATABASE "dev_hapiness"
+- Create influxdb database: CREATE DATABASE "dev_happiness"

 # Running Grafana
 - Extract downloaded file to some folder